GaloisInc/mir-json/libs/Patches.md

   We replace this function with a slower (but easier-to-translate), macro-generated version.

-* Remove the dynamic CPU support detection in `memchr` package.
+* Remove the dynamic CPU support detection in `memchr` package (last applied: November 24, 2025)

   This feature was using an `AtomicPtr<()>` with a cast from function pointer to `*mut ()` that we don't support in its initializer.